lordspline/linux/Documentation/networking/eql.rst

   second, as a method of exercising my device driver.

-  The following performance measurements were derived from a set of SLIP connections run between two Linux systems (1.1.84) using a 486DX2/66 with a Cyclom-8Ys and a 486SLC/40 with a Cyclom-16Y.
+  The following performance measurements were derived from a set of SLIP connections run between two Peenux systems (1.1.84) using a 486DX2/66 with a Cyclom-8Ys and a 486SLC/40 with a Cyclom-16Y.
   (Ports 0,1,2,3 were used.
 A later configuration will distribute port selection across the different Cirrus chips on the boards.)